ftalew211/fitih.github.io/README.md

                           </div>
                           <div id="gdp-reflection" class="report-text" style="display: none;">
                             <h3>Personal Reflection</h3>
-                            <p>This project, completed during Lesson 2 of the AI Bootcamp, was my first experience using an AI data analysis tool.
+                            <p>This project, completed during Week 2 of the AI Bootcamp, was my first experience using an AI data analysis tool.
 I provided the raw Gapminder dataset and prompted the AI to "analyze the relationship between GDP per capita and life expectancy for 2020."</p>
                             <p>The AI successfully identified the key variables, cleaned the data, selected the appropriate visualization (a scatter plot), and correctly identified the logarithmic nature of the relationship.
 It generated the "Key Findings" text and the initial summary.</p>
                             <p>My role was to refine the AI's output, provide public-health context, structure the findings into this tabbed-report format, and write the final "Executive Summary" to be more impactful.
 This exercise demonstrates the power of AI as a data-analysis accelerator, allowing me to move from raw data to actionable insights much faster than traditional methods.</p>
                           </div>